Scientific and Research Facilities and Infrastructure

 UDC’s Center of Excellence for Renewable Energy (CERE) has a solar photovoltaic system and a wind-turbine combo.

-An EPA-certified environmental testing laboratory with Gas Chromatography (GC) Mass Spectrometer, Atomic Absorption (AA) Graphite Furnace, and Inductively Coupled Plasma (ICP) Mass Spectrometer is in the process of being established in Building 42.
-It is planned to be initially operational by fall 2010.
+An EPA-certified environmental testing laboratory with Gas Chromatography (GC) Mass Spectrometer, Atomic Absorption (AA) Graphite Furnace, and Inductively Coupled Plasma (ICP) Mass Spectrometer is located in Building 42.

 Other scientific instrumentation and equipment include scanning and biological electron microscopes; a Janis ST-100 closed cycle cryogenic system with temperature ranges of 77K (liquid nitrogen) to 300K and 4K (liquid helium) to 300K; a Universal Testing Machine with a 120,000 lb. capacity that is used to determine the compression and tension properties of materials.